-Our audiologists will take a close look inside your ear canal and figure out whether the hearing difficulty you are experiencing could be caused by an obstruction or damage to the ear canal or eardrum.
-We use a special instrument called an otoscope to inspect your outer ear and tympanic membrane (eardrum).
+Our hearing care providers take a close look inside your ear and figure out whether the hearing difficulty you are experiencing could be caused by an obstruction or damage to the ear canal or eardrum.
+We use a special instrument called an otoscope or video otoscope to inspect your outer ear.

 Step Three: Hearing Tests

 Next we’ll need to figure out the nature of your hearing loss.
-We will include the following hearing tests when deemed appropriate:
+There’s a chance we will include hearing tests such as the following:

-- A speech assessment to measure how well you understand ordinary words at comfortable listening levels
+- A speech assessment to measure how well you hear and understand ordinary conversation at different volumes

-- Immittance testing to measure how your eardrum and middle ear react to varying degrees of air pressure and sound pressure
+- A middle-ear evaluation to measure how your eardrum and hearing react to varying degrees of air pressure

-While performing these tests, your results will be documented on an audiogram.
-An audiogram is created after you take a puretone hearing test to map out the type, degree, and configuration of your hearing.
-The audiogram is a picture of your hearing by frequency (pitch) and intensity (loudness).
-Frequencies are measured in Hertz (Hz), and the intensity is measured in decibels (dB).
+If you are suffering from a hearing impairment, your results will be documented on an audiogram.
+An audiogram is created after you take a pure-tone hearing test, to map out the type, degree, and configuration of your hearing loss.
+The audiogram shows your hearing loss by frequency, as pitch and loudness of sounds change.
+Frequencies are measured in hertz (Hz), and the loudness or intensity is measured in decibels (dB).
 We will help determine whether you have trouble hearing low or high pitches and what that means for you moving forward.

 Step Four: Treatment Options

-If you have a hearing loss, we will discuss treatment options with you – which may include hearing aids.
-We will work with you to match your lifestyle needs with the appropriate technology, specifically designed to treat your unique hearing loss.
+We will work with you to match your lifestyle needs with the most advanced technology, specifically designed to treat your unique hearing loss.
 The basic components of this instrument include a microphone, an amplifier, a receiver, and a tiny processor.
 The exceptional effectiveness of your devices is the result of a powerful combination of professional expertise, software, and hardware.

 Surgery & Implants